 A great walk up Bleaklow and a visit to the B29 Superfortress crash site

-This walk takes you up a lovely but little visited ridge on the second highest mountain in the Peak District, Bleaklow.
+This walk takes you up a lovely but little visited ridge onto the second highest mountain in the Peak District, Bleaklow.
 We set off from Old Glossop along the route of an old roman road.
 Soon we leave the main path and gradually climb up an easy track until which reach Dog Rock providing some fantastic views.

 The walk is mostly on a mixture of good tracks and smaller footpaths which can be rough in places and includes 1 fairly long hill.
 The hill up to Bleaklow is a steady climb of about 350m (1200ft).
 At any time of year there are likely to be some muddy sections, especially once we start to head up towards Bleaklow with it's peat bogs and we will be leaving the paths for about 1km across rougher ground as we head to the crash site.
 There is a fairly long gradual descent back down to Glossop.